martijnluinstra/planetarium/README.md

-# planetarium
+# Postcard Planetarium
-An interactive model of the inner Solar System
+An interactive model of the inner Solar System.